American Crime Case #35: The 2011 U.S.-NATO War on Libya

 THE ALIBI:

-Obama insisted his goal in Libya was not “regime change” but a humanitarian intervention: “Left unchecked, we have every reason to believe that Qaddafi would commit atrocities against his people.
+Obama insisted his goal in Libya was not “regime change,” but a humanitarian intervention under the U.S. doctrine of “Responsibility to Protect.”
+Obama declared, “Left unchecked, we have every reason to believe that Qaddafi would commit atrocities against his people.
 Many thousands could die.
 A humanitarian crisis would ensue.
 The entire region could be destabilized, endangering many of our allies and partners.
 The calls of the Libyan people for help would go unanswered.
 The democratic values that we stand for would be overrun.
 Moreover, the words of the international community would be rendered hollow.”

 THE ACTUAL MOTIVE:

 In the name of protecting Libyan civilians, the U.S. and its NATO allies seized on the conflict in Libya to wage a war for regime change.
-For them, the Libyan uprising presented both the need and opportunity to remove Qaddafi from power and install a neocolonial regime that would be a more pliant tool to advance their interests in a region where Western imperialism was—and is—under all kinds of pressure, and faces all kinds of challenges from rival imperialists, as well as ISIS.
+There was no evidence that Qaddafi was preparing to massacre civilians.
+For the imperialists, the Libyan uprising presented both the need and opportunity to remove Qaddafi from power and install a neocolonial regime that would be a more pliant tool to advance their interests in a region where Western imperialism was—and is—under all kinds of pressure, and faces all kinds of challenges from rival imperialists, as well as ISIS.

 Libya is Africa’s fourth-largest country, strategically located in North Africa and neighboring Egypt, Tunisia, and Algeria.
 It is a gateway to the Mediterranean Sea, Red Sea, and Indian Ocean routes from Africa to Europe and the whole Middle East.
 With a small population of about six million and the largest proven oil reserves of any African country, along with gold reserves, Libya has been one of the richest countries in Africa.
 And it has supplied a large share of Europe’s oil needs.